-Before joining up with the Arctic Council in September of 2013, I worked with the team at The Arctic Institute, where I produced weekly briefings on current events in the Arctic.
-When I handed over "The Arctic This Week", we had a base of nearly 1,500 subscribers in 45 countries, including representatives of the foreign ministries of every Arctic State, most oil majors, and countless other government and civil-society organizations.
+Before coming to work for the Arctic Council, I worked with the team at The Arctic Institute, where I produced weekly briefings on current events in the Arctic that were delivered to nearly 1,500 subscribers in 45 countries.
+Our subscribers included representatives of the foreign ministries of every Arctic state, most oil majors, and countless other government and civil-society organizations.
 I also managed The Arctic Institute's Twitter account

 I worked from 2009-2011 in Washington, DC and 2011-2013 in Germany for the Bertelsmann Foundation / Bertelsmann Stiftung.
 For them, I managed the worldwide network of writers (up to 120 authors, 9 editors, 60 countries) that underlies www.futurechallenges.org.

 Prior to joining the Bertelsmann Foundation in 2009, I worked on global business development for the AARP Global Network, which put me in touch with representatives of organizations serving the over-50 population in many different countries.

 From 2000-2007 I worked as a rowing coach at various clubs and universities around the U.S.

 I was born in Maine, but grew up in Alexandria, Virginia.
 I attended high school at T.C.
 Williams and at Deerfield Academy in Massachusetts.